Vinz68/logTest/README.md

 ```

-10.execute the unit- and integration tests
+10. execute the unit- and integration tests
 (note you need to install gulp, see above in the table)
 ```
 gulp test
 ```

-11.show log output from the logfile
+11. show log output from the logfile
 (note you need to install bunyan, see above in the table)
 ```
 cd logs